eng-gabrielscardoso/eng-gabrielscardoso/README.md

 Industry: `Computing and Network Services`
 <br/>

-Contract work with DefSafe, cybersecurity and AI company based in the United States of America, where worked with technologies such as Git, HTML, CSS, NuxtJS, Typescript, TailwindCSS, Nitro, Supabase, Prisma, PostgreSQL and AWS Cognito and Lambda.
-Development of graphical interfaces, integration with APIs, identity federation, development of APIs REST using Nitro and Typescript using AWS and Supabase environments.
+I was employed by DefSafe, a US-based company specialising in cybersecurity and artificial intelligence solutions.
+During my time there, I worked with cutting-edge technologies such as NuxtJS, TypeScript, Nitro, Supabase, Prisma, PostgreSQL, AWS Cognito, AWS Lambda, AWS CloudWatch, and AWS Amplify.
+I was responsible for implementing UI improvements and bug fixes, as well as integrating with APIs.
+Additionally, I was tasked with implementing social login functionality based on AWS Cognito identity federation.
+This involved integrating with OAuth 2.0 mechanisms such as LinkedIn, and email services like Google and Microsoft Outlook.
+I was also responsible for implementing SAML/SSO integration using AWS Cognito.

 [<img align="left" height="94px" width="94px" alt="Dacxi Chain" style="margin-right:1rem;" src="./.github/dacxi-chain.jpeg"/>](https://dacxichain.com)